HOLBEIN NORTH AMERICA

 New York, USA

 Linda is a contemporary artist, award-winning art director, and graduate of Brown University and the Rhode Island School of Design.
-Her powerful visual storytelling style—part paint, part poetry—hopscotches between every medium, blurring distinctions between commercial projects and fine art along the way.
+Her powerful visual storytelling style—part paint, part poetry—hopscotches across every medium, blurring the distinction between commercial projects and fine art along the way.
 Growing up outside of (and throughout) the U.S. shaped her mixed-media approach to creating dynamic works, and nothing in her practice—old wood, torn paper, rusty metal, ink, duct tape, Polaroids, digital conversations, video—goes unused.
-Recently, her work was shown at SCOPE Miami and she also created large art commissions for One Vanderbilt in NYC.
+Recently, her work was shown at SCOPE Miami, and she also created large art commissions for One Vanderbilt in NYC.
 A lifelong love affair with words and letters makes its way into every painting and handmade book, some of which have been featured at New York’s MoMA Design Store and the International Center of Photography Museum Shop.
 Her art and brand commissions include projects for Broadway, Sony, Adobe, Viacom, Sneaker Pimps, Target, and the Sundance Film Festival, among others.